KE ALA IPU KUKUI

-No, Lahainaluna will pay for any fees or textbooks.
+No, Lahainaluna will pay for ALL fees and textbooks.
 Please contact Miss Kristy immediately if you receive an email about paying for fees or textbooks.

 If I am a member of the Class of 2025, why can't I be in the Early College Degree Seeking Program?